wp-xyz/datalogger/README.md

 * Linear or logarithmic display of the measured quantity.
 * Measurement interval: a few measurements per second, or slower.
 Interval can be varied during the measurement.
 * Transformations: User-provided equation to convert the measured quantity to some other quantity.
 The application initially was written to convert the analog voltage output of a pressure meter to pressure in mBar.
+* Add comments during the measurement to mark special events.
+The comments are displayed along with the measured data.
 * Save measured curve as xml, csv or spreadsheet files.
 Re-load and overlay previously measured curves.

 # Compilation